oplS17projects/Double-K/README.md

 # Double K

 ### Statement
-We will build a card game using a backend and gui.
+We will build a matching card game using a backend and gui.

 ### Analysis
 We've referred to racket gui library and other gui game libraries.
 Will also possibly using data/collection